-Alan Tate B.Com, FCA, FAICD - Non-executive Director
+Alan Tate B.Com, FCA, FAICD - Independent Non-executive Director

 Mr Tate has over 30 years' experience as a commercial and finance lender and extensive experience in public listed companies at Board and Committee level.
-He is currently Group CFO of BGC and a non-executive director of the not-for-profit company, Ride against Domestic Violence.
-He has previously held senior executive roles providing strategic, commercial, and financial leadership to a variety of international and ASX 100 companies including Iluka Resources, BHP Billiton and WMC Resources.
+He has extensive experience across the natural resources, energy and construction sectors holding senior finance & commercial roles with companies including WMC Resources, Baker Hughes, BHP Billiton, Iluka Resources and BGC.
+He has worked across commodities including nickel, copper, zircon, TiO2, gold, and fertilisers and gained expertise in strategy, sustainability, risk, corporate affairs, stakeholder relations, transformations, divestments and integrations.
 He is a Fellow of Chartered Accountants Australia and New Zealand and a Fellow of the Australian Institute of Company Directors.
 Mr Tate also serves as Chairman of the Company's Audit and Risk Management Committee.